 The OECD Recommendation on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence sets common principles for undertaking environmental and social due diligence.
 All EU Member States adhere to the Recommendation, under which they identify and address the potential impacts and risks associated with applications for official support.
-This recommendation relies on well-established standards such as the International Finance Corporation's Environmental and Social Performance Standards, the World Bank Group's Environmental, Health and Safety Guidelines, the World Bank Safeguard Policies and the World Bank Environmental and Social Standards.
+This recommendation relies on wellestablished standards such as the International Finance Corporation's Environmental and Social Performance Standards, the World Bank Group's Environmental, Health and Safety Guidelines, the World Bank Safeguard Policies and the World Bank Environmental and Social Standards.
 The Recommendation covers key environmental issues, such as air emissions, including greenhouse gas emissions, resource efficiency, waste management, noise and vibrations, hazardous material management, impacts on ecosystems, protection of biodiversity, and the significant use of natural resources.
-It also includes requirements for emergency preparedness and response, so that project owners are able to respond to accidental and emergency situations in an appropriate manner to prevent and mitigate environmental impacts.
+It also includes requirements for emergency preparedness and response, so that project owners are able to respond to accidents and emergency situations in an appropriate manner to prevent and mitigate environmental impacts.

-EU ECAs' due diligence policies and risk assessment procedures are, to a large extent, based on the Recommendation, even if it plays a non-exclusive role and policies are informed by other standards and the EU acquis.
-All Member States providing officially supported export credits report compliance with the environmental dimension of the Recommendation and that it is an integral part of their due diligence and risk management systems and of their decision-making process.
-Ex-ante assessment procedures depend on the type, the size and the category of a given application for officially supported export credit.
+EU ECAs due diligence policies and risk assessment procedures are, to a large extent, based on the Recommendation, even if it plays a non-exclusive role and policies are informed by other standards and the EU acquis.
+All Member States providing officially supported export credits report compliance with the environmental dimension of the Recommendation, and that it is an integral part of their due diligence and risk management systems and of their decisionmaking process.
+Ex ante assessment procedures depend on the type, the size and the category of a given application for officially supported export credit.
 Risks are identified, classified and evaluated, and may have repercussions on eligibility for support.
 All EU ECAs confirmed they screened all applications for officially supported export credits with the aim to identify whether an environmental review should be carried out.

 Pursuant to the Recommendation, ECAs are required to classify those applications, depending on the potential negative environmental impact, into three risk categories: high (Category A), medium (Category B) or low (Category C).
 Many Member States report that they apply the Recommendation more broadly than its scope of application.
-This includes classifying all transactions, including those in which they support a share below SDR 10 million, which would in principle not be captured in the screening phase.
-Members States report that an Environmental and Social Impact Assessment (ESIA) was carried out in accordance with Article 18 of the Recommendation for all Category A applications for which an ECA made a final commitment.
+This includes classifying all transactions, including those in which they support a share with a value below SDR 10 million, which would in principle not be captured in the screening phase.
+Member States report that an Environmental and Social Impact Assessment (ESIA) was carried out in accordance with Article 18 of the Recommendation for all Category A applications for which an ECA made a final commitment.
 For Category B applications, Member States report that applicants always provided sufficient information on the relevant environmental impacts of the project in accordance with Article 19 of the Recommendation.
 Before taking a decision to provide support for Category A or B projects, ECAs reported that they always evaluated the information resulting from the screening and review of the transactions.
 Relevant information was received through ESIA reports, but also gathered thanks to ECAs' application forms and questionnaires, desk research, site visits, research carried out by external consultants and direct contacts with the applicants.

-Member States did not report situations of permanent non-compliance, though minor non-compliance can occur, such as missed deadlines to submit information or reports.
-Situations of non-compliance are resolved in coordination with the project's sponsors, by designing corrective actions and mitigation measures monitored over time, or by withdrawing support or refusing indemnification.
+Member States did not report situations of permanent non-compliance, though minor noncompliance can occur, such as missed deadlines to submit information or reports.
+Situations of non-compliance are resolved in coordination with projects' sponsors, by designing correcting actions and mitigation measures monitored over time, or by withdrawing support or refuse indemnification.
+One ECA reported having faced situations of deviations from agreed actions and international standards during the monitoring phase of certain transactions and how it put in place measures on a case-by-case basis.